ligolang/ligo-mirror/vendors/LexerLib/README.md

 ### The API Implementation

+Perhaps surprinsingly, the API implementation is relatively simple, at least simpler than the CLI implementation.
 We explain here salient points of the implementation of the module `API`, whose interface was presented [above](#the-api-interface).
-Perhaps the only point worth mentioning is that all functions that are exported are defined by means of the
+Perhaps the only point worth mentioning is that almost all functions that are exported are defined by means of the following:
-following:

 ```
     (* Generic lexer for all kinds of inputs *)